delving/culture-hub/README.markdown

 - from the `culture-hub` directory, run `sh setup.sh` in order to setup the application (find dependencies, etc.).
 You may need to run `play dependencies` later on by hand in order to download and install additional dependencies.
 - configure the settings at the end of `conf/application.conf`, i.e. create custom entries when you need them (e.g. `%manu.image.graphicsmagic.cmd=/opt/local/bin/gm`)
 - in order to use the project in IDEA (until there will be plugin support for it), run `play idealize` to generate a module, then create a new project (without module) and import the generated module
+- configure the subdomains for testing in your `/etc/hosts` file by adding:

+    127.0.0.1       norvegiana.localhost
+    127.0.0.1       friesmuseum.localhost

 ### Running the application - development mode